seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 Not all mutants could be fixed as they were post increment or decrement of a variable which will not be used again in the future before recalculation and tests cannot find that.
 Additional other ones are compilation optimizations that cannot be seen in the code and therefore cannot be corrected by test cases but will also not appear as bugs in production code.

 ### `RangeCombineIgnoringNaN`
 Originally, this test class had a mutation score of 77.91%.
+3 test cases were added to improve the score.

+`testRange2LowerisMin` - the second parameter contains the values necessary to create the range (ie range 2 encompases range 1)

+`bothMinNaN` - neither range in NaN but both lower bounds are NaN.

+`bothMaxNaN` - neither range in NaN but both upper bounds are NaN.
 ### `RangConstrainTest`
 Originally, this test class had a mutation score of 56.76%.
 ### `RangeCombineTest`